virgiliud/scrollClass.js/README.md

 A simple jQuery plugin for adding classes to elements when they are scrolled into view.

-The plugin was created as a simple way to add animation effects to elements on scroll by passing classes with CSS3 properties.
-The goal of the plugin is to take advantage of CSS3 awesomeness and eliminate the use of traditional script-driven animation techniques.
+The plugin was created as a simple way to add animations on scroll by adding classes with CSS3 effects to elements.
+The plugin allows for use of CSS3 awesomeness instead of using traditional script-driven animation techniques.
 Feel free to use the plugin for any purpose other than that stated here.

 ## Usage